mathisschmieder/MMDVM_HS_Hat/README.md

 This Revision adds support for an optional AN1603-443 ceramic antenna.
 Insert C27 or C28, depending on what kind of antenna you want to use.

 ## BOM
-All necessary parts for the Revision 1.1 board can be ordered at Mouser using the following [shopping cart]( http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=e901010d06)
+All necessary parts for the Revision 1.1 board can be ordered at Mouser using the following [shopping cart](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=e901010d06)
+All necessary parts for the Revision 1.2 board can be ordered at Mouser using the following [shopping cart](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=86bc1ffa59)

 Either the ADF7021 or the ADF7021-N can be used.
 Define the proper version in the firmware!